danielsomerfield/apigee-tutorial/apigee-tutorial/1-setup-build-scripts.md

 - There is a custom task "uat" which will run only test classes with "UATest" in the name.
 - I have included the "wrapper" task which initializes the gradle wrapper.
 Once that is checked in, it's arguable with this task is necessary anymore, but I left it in for posterity.

-The purpose here is so that we can run our unit tests (via ./gradlew test) and our user acceptance tests (via ./gradlew uat) separately.
-You can do that now although the results will be less than thrilling since we don't have any code at this point.
+I have added the additional `uat` target so I can run unit tests (via `./gradlew test`) and user acceptance tests (via `./gradlew uat`) separately.
+If we run the tests now, it will work but the results will be less than thrilling since there isn't any code at this point.

 Speaking of which, as good TDD developers, the next thing we're going to do is write a test that exercises our first use case.